-A judge on Wednesday ordered Lindsay Lohan returned to jail for 30 days for violating probation and put the troubled actress on a strict calendar of community service and psychological counseling.
+A judge on Wednesday sentenced Lindsay Lohan to 30 days in jail for violating probation and ordered the troubled actress to perform a strict schedule of community service and psychological counseling.

-The Mean Girls actress must report to jail on November 9, according to the order from Los Angeles Superior Court Judge Stephanie Sautner, and will not be eligible for house arrest or early release, unless required by law.
+The Mean Girls actress must report to jail on November 9 and will not be eligible for house arrest or early release, unless required by law.
 With overcrowding in Los Angeles jails, the sheriff could order Lohan's release after just a few days.

 In court on Wednesday, prosecutors said Lohan had canceled 12 of her 20 scheduled sessions at the women's center and missed 14 of 19 scheduled psychotherapy appointments.